Ways to Get Involved

 Each school ELAC has the opportunity to elect at least one member to the District English Learner Advisory Committee (DELAC).
 If you are interested in joining DELAC, please contact both your school principal and Nancy Lai at nlai@alamedaunified.org.

-The Special Education Steering Committee is in process to start its primary objective to oversee the implementation of the Special Education Strategic Plan and Special Education Plan.
+The Special Education Steering Committee is in process to start its primary objective to oversee the implementation of the Special Education Strategic Plan.

 Citizen Bond Oversight Committee